k61n/openhkl/doc/sphinx/workflow.rst

    is rejected.

 Extinct from spacegroup
    Reject peaks that are forbidden by space group symmetry considerations.
+See :ref:`peaktable` for a detailed list of options, with explanations.

+Note that the peak table contains an extra column on this widget, ``caught by filter``.
+This allows the user to sort peaks caught by the filter to the top of the peak table with a single click.

 Autoindexing
 ------------